MelbourneBitDevs/bitdevs.com.au/about.md

 # MelbBitdevs

-Melbourne Bitdevs is held on the last Thursday of every month at the **RMIT Blockchain Hub** at 6PM.
+Melbourne Bitdevs is held on the last Thursday of every month at 6PM.

 As a group, we discuss the latest Bitcoin news from a technical perspective.
 Sometimes diverging into adjacent fields of privacy, self hosting, free software, and more!

-**[Join the telegram](https://t.me/+jKSVmXSvGvViNzBl) to join our group, confirm event details - and be let upstairs!**
+**[See the meetup page](https://www.meetup.com/melbourne-bitcoin-only) to join our group and confirm event details!**

 Please feel free to ping someone in the community if joining approval is taking too long!